zebrunner/reporting/docs/getting_started.md

 # Getting started

-#### Prerequesties
+#### Prerequisites
 The easiest way to deploy Zafira is to use [Docker](https://docs.docker.com/).
-You will find all the details for installation of [Docker Engine](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) in official documentation.
+You will find all the details for installation of [Docker Engine](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) in the official documentation.
 Docker allows to install Zafira on Linux, Mac or Windows.
 Make sure that you have allocated at least 2 CPUs and 4Gb or RAM for Docker operations.

 <p align="center">
   <img width="650px" height="550px" src="../img/docker.png">
 </p>

-Before running Zafira, verify that following ports are not binded:
+Before running Zafira, verify that the following ports are not binded:

 * 8080  (Tomcat)
 * 5433  (PostgresDB)